locha-usd/locha-usd.github.io/custodian/CUSTODIAN.md

 ## Transactions batching procedures

 ***
-## BIP32 BIP44 BIP49 & BIP84 inplmentation for dummies
+## BIP32 BIP44 BIP49 & BIP84 implmentation for dummies

 ##### at this point banks, exchanges etc will run away need figure what to do here .